 About

-// animation / live art / immersive projections / moving-image installations / cognitive science / visual enthusiasm //
+// animation / live art / immersive projections / outdoor installations / the science of mind and reality / visual enthusiasm //

 Kate is a director and artist at Chroma Collective.
 Kate founded Chroma Collective in 2010 – a group of artists, animators and programmers specialising in interdisciplinary and interactive work – and directs animation performances and large-scale projection events such as Camp Bestival’s Firework’s and Animation Finale.
 Currently she is funded by the Arts Council to collaborate with scientists at the Sackler Centre for Consciousness Science to explore cutting-edge brain research through moving image.
 Recent projects include Encephalo//Graphic performance for the Art of Life Science Festival, and NO PLACE for Brighton and Hove’s White Night Festival.